amirylm/solana-indexer/README.md

 ### Local Development

 Use the `test_up` script to run a local solana test validator.
-The script does the following:
+The script does the following steps, where all steps are optional and can be controlled via flags:
+- Cleans up previous state, if any
 - Creates a new container to run `solana-test-validator`
 - Creates keypairs
 - Requests airdrop for the keypairs